swwassistance/SAMMBookExamples/README.md

 - Table 15.6: Stochastic simulation of the ozonation reactor

 ## Contact
-In case of questions or feedback, feel free to contact [sww@eifu.baug.ethz.ch](sww@eifu.baug.ethz.ch).
+In case of questions or feedback, feel free to contact [sww@ifu.baug.ethz.ch](sww@eifu.baug.ethz.ch).